Find services that require a restart

 Ubuntu offers a live patching utility that allows kernel patches to be installed without requiring a system restart to be applied.
 Read more about online patching in this post about patching.
 That said, in many cases other services or processes on your system may need to be restarted after an upgrade.

-sudo apt update sudo apt install debian-goodies
+sudo apt install debian-goodies

 Now just run